homuler/MediaPipeUnityPlugin/README.md

        -it mediapipe_unity:windows
    ```

-1. (Experimental) If you'd like to build native libraries for Android, apply a patch to bazel.
+1. (For Android, Experimental) Apply a patch to bazel.

+   > :bell: You can also make use of [Linux containers](#docker-linux-container) to build libraries for Android.

    ```bat
    Rem Run inside the container